Port Arthur massacre (China): Massacre

 Japanese troops entered Port Arthur at about 2:00 p.m.
 Upon seeing the mutilated remains of their fallen comrades, they took to killing those who remained in the town.
 Several accounts of the events were recorded by members of the Japanese forces, such as the following by a member of the 1st Division:

-The massacre lasted the next few days, and was witnessed by several Western observers, including James Creelman and Frederic Villiers.
-Thomas Cowan, correspondent for The Times, described what he saw:
+The massacre lasted the next few days, and was witnessed by several Western observers, including Frederic Villiers, James Creelman who wrote for the New York World and Thomas Cowan, correspondent for The Times.
+Cowan described what he saw:

 Death toll

 The scale and nature of the killing continues to be debated.
+Estimates range from 2,600 to 60,000 dead.
+Japanese participants reported mountains of corpses, yet the number of dead was never officially calculated.
+Cowan, who was a witness, reported that the "bodies of men strewed the streets in hundreds, perhaps thousands, for we could not count" and that there were "more in the water."
+Creelman, also a witness, asserted that up to 60,000 were killed, with only 36 spared.

-Japanese participants reported mountains of corpses, yet the number of dead was difficult to calculate; Cowan said it was difficult to tell if the corpses numbered in the hundreds or thousands.
-According to a scouting report sent to Viceroy Li Hongzhang by the local official Liu Hanfang (劉含芳) soon after the massacre, 2,600~2,700 civilians were slaughtered within the city.
-However, much more were slaughtered in the hills surrounding the city but they had no reliable count.
-In 1948, the Chinese Communist Party built a cemetery "万忠墓" and marked the total deaths to be 20,000, which include soldiers killed in action and fleeing soldiers disguised as civilians.
+According to a scouting report sent to Viceroy Li Hongzhang by the local official Liu Hanfang (劉含芳) soon after the massacre, 2,600~2,700 civilians were killed within the city.
+However, many more were slaughtered in the hills surrounding the city and for these they had no reliable count, and soldiers were not included in this count.
+In 1948, the Chinese Communist Party built the cemetery "万忠墓" ("Wanzhong Tomb") and marked the total deaths to be 20,000, which included soldiers killed in action and fleeing soldiers disguised as civilians.
 The 20,000 figure became the orthodox figure in Chinese communist sources.

-Creelman asserted up to 60,000 were killed, with only 36 spared, and even some late-20th century Japanese sources repeat the figure of 60,000.
-Stewart Lone discredited Creelman's claim, citing "the entire city population was not massacred, however, is suggested by the speed with which Port Arthur's streets again filled after the Japanese occupation: had the civilian population been literally decimated or destroyed, it is unlikely that others would have ventured to trade and work under Japanese occupation."
+Some late-20th century Japanese sources repeat the death toll of 60,000 given by Creelman, but Stewart Lone, writing in 1994, one hundred years after the fact, attempted to discredit Creelman's claim, stating "[that] the entire city population was not massacred, however, is suggested by the speed with which Port Arthur's streets again filled after the Japanese occupation: had the civilian population been literally decimated or destroyed, it is unlikely that others would have ventured to trade and work under Japanese occupation."